+Refund Table

-Refund Table Student is entitled to upon withdrawal/termination Eligible Refund: Pro rata calculation required to complete the current ratio is assessed to the total tuition Example:Course Total25 DaysAttended05 Days 75% or less - Cancellation of tuition, fees and eligible Pro Rata Ratio Tuition, fees, & qualifying cost [†] 20% \$2500 charges [†] will equal the calculated Eligible Refund Amount \$2,000 ratio.
-The refund ratio is reliant on the a Academic Year (Payment Period),
+Student is entitled to upon withdrawal/termination Refund † Eligible Refund : Pro rata calculation of the total days attended weighted against the total days required to complete the current academic year (Payment Period), not to exceed 75%.
+The pro rata ratio is assessed to the total tuition, fees, and qualifying cost.
+Example: Course Total Attended Pro Rata Ratio Tuition, fees, & qualifying cost† Eligible Refund Amount 25 Days 05 Days 20% \$2500 \$2,000 75% or less - Cancellation of tuition, fees and eligible charges† will equal the calculated ratio. cademic time completed, if the student completed 31% of the then 31% of the cost will be retained.
 A student that has completed 75% or more of the total number of days/hours required may not be refund eligible.

-- The above calculations are performed on an academic year (payment period) basis as determined by the date period in which a student withdrew.
-All charges are based on the contract price of the program. - t Exclusive of books, tools, and supplies

-The policy for granting credit for previous training shall not impact the refund policy.
+NO Refund The above calculations are performed on an academic year (payment period) basis as determined by the date period in which a student withdrew.
+All charges are based on the contract price of the program. † Exclusive of books, tools, and supplies The policy for granting credit for previous training shall not impact the refund policy.